bjester/project-leda/README.md

 - UART object             -- needs timeout added, needs Daughter Board spec, functional
 - Post-capture Decoder    -- reads Log files, converts raw data from sensors into useful data
 - Integration testing
-- Cron job keep-alive     -- not started
+- Cron job keep-alive     -- also needs to ensure gps config is alive if that is used as rtc

 No longer being developed:
 - GPS object              -- Opting for self-contained, proprietary solution